Interview – Lizzy Borden

 Metal Blade

-CrypticRock.com – That is facanstating.
+CrypticRock.com – That is fascinating.
 You are right, it is a completely different dynamic around the rest of the world.
 It seems like, in America, we have not done a very good job of keeping young people engaged with bands.
 It is not to say it is all the bands’ fault, it is more of the marketing, airplay, etc.

 Lizzy Borden – Yea, a lot of it was the Hip Hop and all the other stuff.
 Kids stopped playing instruments.
 Instead of going to an Iron Maiden show they were going to a Hip Hop show.
 That changed the dynamic of that demographic.
 Once you change that, you have to almost skip a whole generation until the young kids find these bands again.
 That is what has happened in Europe, the young kids, they are singing my songs, songs that were written before they were born.
-They are loving it as if it is brand new record from a brand new band.
+They are loving it as if it is a brand new record from a brand new band.

 In North America, I see it changing.
-Even in Vegas, we went to see Judas Priest and Saxon, they were on 1 stage, and they had some of the newer bands on the other stage, but there were a lot of young kids that were loving Priest and Saxon.
+Even in Vegas, we went to see Judas Priest and Saxon, they were on 1 stage, and they had some of the newer bands on the other stage, but there were a lot of young kids that loved Priest and Saxon.
 I was consciously looking around and seeing that.
 I can see the trend changing and I am excited about that.
 If we launch a North American tour, I’m hoping some of those kids will come out too as well.
 I see the trend changing, and I haven’t seen that in a long time.

 CrypticRock.com – It does seem to be changing.
 Speaking of touring, can we expect some USA dates lined up?

 Lizzy Borden – Yes.
 One of my main things, all we did in the ’80s was play North America.
 All we did was laps, we would finish one tour, book another one, and do another lap all around The States.
 It was amazing!
 It was such a great time, some of the greatest times of my life.
 I haven’t done a proper US tour in a long time, because the demand and money is better everywhere else.
-For this album, because it’s been the best reviewed album I have ever had – getting 1o out of 10, 5 out of 5 – I have never had that in my life, it has always been mixed reviews.
+For this album, because it’s been the best-reviewed album I have ever had – getting 1o out of 10, 5 out of 5 – I have never had that in my life, it has always been mixed reviews.
 I am getting such a positive response from this album, so I really want to make sure I do a proper North American tour.

-We will start booking, but I wanted the album to come out before I play, because it’s going to be based around this album – we are going to play songs off this album.
+We will start booking, but I wanted the album to come out before I play because it’s going to be based around this album – we are going to play songs from this album.
 I want to make sure the album has been out for a while so people get used to the songs.
 We are already working on a stage production, theatricals, and all the stuff I want to bring to the table on this show.
-After the album gets down, I will start looking for musicians to do the tour with me.
+After the album is down, I will start looking for musicians to do the tour with me.
 Then we will start looking into what territories we are going to attack first for the My Midnight Things tour.

 Metal Blade